-Your Benefits and the Amount You Pay after Deductible Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
-For covered services from non-network providers, in addition to any applicable copayment, deductible and coinsurance, you are responsible for any charges in excess of the non-network provider reimbursement amount.
-Additionally, these charges will not be applied toward satisfaction of the deductible and out-of-pocket maximum.
-X. Reconstructive and Restorative Surgery (Including Mastectomy Reconstruction) 1.
-Reconstructive and restorative surgery Covered at the corresponding benefit level depending on type of services provided.
+For example, if the professionally administered drug was administered during an office visit, then the professionally administered drug is covered at services authorized by Medica.
+For certain covered services from certain non-network providers, in addition to any applicable copayment, deductible and coinsurance, you are responsible for any charges in excess of the non-network provider reimbursement amount.
+Additionally, these charges will not be applied toward satisfaction of the deductible and out-of-pocket maximum. the office visit benefit level.
+If the professionally administered drug was administered during a home health care visit, then the professionally administered drug is covered at the home health care visit benefit level.
+W. Reconstructive and Restorative Surgery (Including Mastectomy Reconstruction) Reconstructive and restorative surgery Covered at the corresponding benefit level, depending on type of services provided.
 For example, office visits are covered at the office visit benefit level and surgical services are covered at the surgical services benefit level.
-Y. Skilled Nursing Facility Daily skilled nursing care or daily skilled rehabilitation services, including room and board 30% coinsurance Skilled physical therapy, skilled occupational therapy or speech therapy when room and board is not eligible to be covered 30% coinsurance Services received from a physician during an inpatient stay in a skilled nursing facility 30% coinsurance Z. Substance Use Disorder Office visits, including evaluations, diagnostic and treatment services \$30 copayment The deductible does not apply.
+X. Skilled Nursing Facility Daily skilled nursing care or daily skilled rehabilitation services in a skilled nursing facility, acute inpatient rehabilitation facility or long-term acute care hospital, including room and board 50% coinsurance Skilled physical therapy, skilled occupational therapy or speech therapy when room and board is not eligible to be covered 50% coinsurance Services received from a physician during an inpatient stay in a skilled nursing facility, acute inpatient 50% coinsurance